sqlraft/hctree/doc/hctree/hctree_bedrock.md

   *  otherwise, each node sends other nodes any journal entries they are missing.

 None of the above changes for hctree/bedrock.
+The "summary" must change of course, but could be as simple as a single checksum for all transactions between CID=1 and CID=*iCidLastContiguous*, accompanied by the full data for all transactions from the sparsely populated range.

 ~~~ pikchr
 linewid=0.1